 Basically strip your SL8 lower of its FCG, drill a hole on your new lower, and swap the parts over.
 This sounds simple, but I swear that a lot of profanity was involved and 3 or four hands were needed constantly.
 Not to mention those lovely 922r parts got to be put in.

 That day I also milled out the magazine well to accept double-stack magazines.
-This is not my photo, but it is more of less how you do it:

 I then put the HDPS stock block to use by aligning a g36 stock and punching in an axle pin, and I threw it together for a quick look see.
 At this point here is how she looked: